Español

 For medical questions, we encourage you to review our information with your doctor.

 Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
 These numbers tell you what portion of people in a similar situation (such as with the same type and stage of cancer) are still alive a certain amount of time after they were diagnosed.
-They can’t tell you exactly what will happen with any person, but they may help give you a better understanding about how likely it is that treatment will be successful.
-Some people find survival rates helpful, but some people might not.

-For Wilms tumors, survival is often measured using a 4-year survival rate.
-This refers to the percentage of children who live at least 4 years after their cancer is diagnosed.
-For example, a 4-year survival rate of 80% means that an estimated 80 out of 100 children who have that cancer are still alive 4 years after being diagnosed.
+For example, a 4-year survival rate of 90% means that an estimated 90 out of 100 children who have that cancer are still alive 4 years after being diagnosed.
 Of course, many children live much longer than 4 years (and many are cured).

-To get 4-year survival rates, doctors have to look at children who were treated at least 4 years ago.
+To get 4-year survival rates, doctors look at children who were treated at least 4 years ago.
 Improvements in treatment since then may result in a better outlook for children now being diagnosed with Wilms tumors.

-But remember, survival rates are estimates, and they can’t predict what will happen in a particular child’s case.
-Each child’s outlook can vary based on a number of factors specific to them.
+Each child’s outlook can vary based on factors specific to them.
 The most important factors in determining a child’s outlook are the stage and histology of the tumor.
 (Histology refers to how the cancer cells look under the microscope – see What Are Wilms Tumors?)
-But other factors can also affect a child’s outlook, such as the child’s age and how well the tumor responds to treatment.

 Wilms Tumor 4-year Survival Rates |